 OC11.10.1 Procedure for Monitoring

-OC11.10.1.1 Monitoring of User’s Equipment is normally continuous or continuous for periods of time, and involves the analysis of the output of Monitoring equipment (as required or permitted under the CC and/or relevant Connection Agreements and/or SSS Agreements and/or the MC) or by such other methods as the TSO shall reasonably determine are appropriate in the circumstances.
+OC11.10.1.1 Monitoring of User’s Equipment is normally continuous or continuous for periods of time, and involves the analysis of the output of Monitoring equipment (as required or permitted under the CC and/or relevant Connection Agreements and/or SSS Agreements and/or the MC), Generator Aggregator System Operator Agreement or by such other methods as the TSO shall reasonably determine are appropriate in the circumstances.
 It does not require advance notification from the TSO to Users.

 OC11.10.2 Compliance with Dispatch Instructions